jacobobryant/biff/README.md

 I use LLMs to generate a rough draft of pretty much all the code I write, reading it thoroughly.
 I don't release code I haven't read or don't understand.
-Before releasing, I edit the code (sometimes a little, sometimes a lot) and write docs manually.
+Before releasing, I edit the code (sometimes a little, sometimes a lot) and write docs _almost always_ manually.
 I don't edit the tests much, but I do regenerate them after I write detailed docstrings which seems to work pretty well.

-> Biff documentation: 100% certified angus text.

 Biff is intended to be a good framework for both manual and LLM-assisted development.